Chicken Patties

 • Salt and pepper

-How To Shred Chicken
+*How to Shred Chicken:

 Take hot cooked chicken, with no bones, and place in the bowl of your stand mixer.
 Using the paddle attachment, turn it on low for a minute, then turn it up to medium or so for another minute.
 The result?
 Perfectly shredded chicken!
-That is how I shredded the chicken pictured here!
+For more info, check out our How To Shred Meat: Hands Free Tutorial Here

 Chop up your onion really well.

-In a small bowl, combine eggs, seasonings, and milk.
+in a small bowl, combine eggs, seasonings, and milk

 In a small bowl, combine eggs, seasonings, and milk.
+Mix them up really well with a fork.

 In a separate bowl place your chicken, cracker crumbs, and onion.
+Stir that up well.

+Pour in your liquid ingredients.
 Stir that up really well.

 Now cover this with a towel and let it sit for about five minutes.

-I make big old patties for sandwiches and usually end up with about five but you can easily make smaller ones and get seven or eight.
+I make big patties for sandwiches and usually end up with about five but you can easily make smaller ones and get seven or eight.

-Brown chicken patties in skillet.
+grilled chicken patties

 Can These Chicken Patties Be Frozen?